-Bill Murray “teaches us all how to live” in Tommy Avallone’s inspirational and thoroughly enjoyable documentary that looks at the most bizarre, unbelievable stories involving the Ghostbusters actor.
+Bill Murray “teaches us all how to live” in Tommy Avallone’s inspirational and enjoyable documentary The Bill Murray Stories.

 Avallone has a special way of connecting with his audience.
 As he explains to us what prompted him to shoot this documentary and tells us about his many attempts to contact the actor – which were made even more difficult by the fact that Bill Murray is also famous for not having an agent – Avallone’s down-to-earth approach is what keeps us glued to the screen.
 “What happens when Bill leaves the set and goes back to being a normal guy?”, he asks, and our interest sparks.
 Because Bill Murray’s idea of a “normal guy” ‘s life is not so normal, after all.